 There is no doubt that education is the path for a nurse to achieve greater clinical expertise.
 At the same time, however, the nursing profession needs more nurses educated at the doctoral level to replenish the supply of faculty and researchers.
 The national shortage of faculty will soon reach critical proportions, making a significant impact on educational programs and their capacity to educate future generations of nursing students.

-Although the number of nursing doctorate programs has continued to increase, the total enrollment of students in these programs has remained fairly constant, resulting in a shortage of newly trained nursing Ph.D.s to renew faculty ranks.
+Although the number of nursing doctoral programs has continued to increase, the total enrollment of students in these programs has remained fairly constant, resulting in a shortage of newly trained nursing Ph.D.s to renew faculty ranks.
 As a result, approximately 50 percent of nursing faculty possess the doctorate as a terminal degree.
-Furthermore, with many advances being made in the treatment of chronic illnesses, there is a continuing need for research that assists patients in living with their illness.
-This research requires individual investigators who are prepared on the doctoral level.

-One reason there is a lack of nurses prepared at the doctoral level is that, compared to other professions, nurses have more interruptions in their careers.
+One reason there is a lack of nurses with doctoral degrees is that, compared to other professions, nurses have more interruptions in their careers.
 Many in the profession are women who work as nurses while fulfilling responsibilities as wives and mothers.
 As a result, many pursue their education on a part-time basis.
 Also, some students may earn a nursing master's degree and decide to do clinical work instead of continuing their education.

 When nurses do research for their doctorates, many people tend to think that it focuses primarily on nurses and nursing care.
 In reality, nurses carry out clinical research in a variety of areas, such as diabetes care, cancer care, and eating disorders.